Homepage - Brotherhood timeline | Service areas - home | Older people - home

 1966

 Keble Court additions of 12 flats, completing the project of 30 flats, opened in July by the President of the Voluntary Helpers Shop (Camberwell).
-This group raised all the money required to attract the Commonwealth Government subsidy
+This group raised all the money required to attract the Commonwealth Government subsidy (BSL Annual Report 1965-1966, p.11)

 1985

 The Voluntary Helpers’ Shop in Camberwell, which had supported the five major denominations with funds for building accommodation for the aged over its thirty-two years, closed through lack of volunteers.
 The Brotherhood had received $658,000 over the years for projects including Sumner House, Sambell Lodge, Keble Court and the Group Housing Project.
-(Brotherhood Action, Dec 1985
+(Brotherhood Action, December 1985 (No.262)

 1997